Fall Ango 2019

 - Meet the Teachers for dokusan on Wednesday evenings and at sesshin.
 Dokusan is a one-on-one interview for guidance about your Zen practice.

 - Participate in a Sangha Circle.

 - Take up an art project around the Ango theme and share your work-in-progress and final pieces with the Sangha: a haiku each day, photography, calligraphy, song, dance, and so on.

-- Attend some or all of the special Ango Events listed below!
+- Attend some or all of the special Ango Events listed above!

 Ango is a time of increased focus on our vow to fully Awaken for the sake of all beings.
 This period of ontensification of our zazen, Buddhist practice and participation in the life of the sangha has its roots in the earliest gatherings of the Buddha's disciples.
 During the rainy seasons in India some 2,600 years ago, mendicant followers of the Buddha would seek shelter in caves for 90 days, and there they would practice and study together with their teacher.
 Along with Zen communities across the world, we continue a modern incarnation of this ancient tradition.